arkarsg/digitalgarden/content/Notes/CS3241/Notes/Illumination.md

 >[!note]
 >Light sources are geometric objects whose positions or directions are affected by the  **model-view matrix**

+We can
+- Move light sources with the objects
+- Fix the objects and move the light sources
+- Fix the light sources and move the objects
+- Move light sources and objects independently

 ## Material properties
 Material properties are also part of the OpenGL state and match the terms in the Phong model
 ```cpp